strawberrymusicplayer/strawberry/3rdparty/singleapplication/README.md

 class you specify via the `QAPPLICATION_CLASS` macro (`QCoreApplication` is the default).
 Further usage is similar to the use of the `Q[Core|Gui]Application` classes.

-The library sets up a `QLocalServer` and a `QSharedMemory` block.
-The first instance of your Application is your Primary Instance.
-It would check if the shared memory block exists and if not it will start a `QLocalServer` and listen for connections.
-Each subsequent instance of your application would check if the shared memory block exists and if it does, it will connect to the QLocalServer to notify the primary instance that a new instance had been started, after which it would terminate with status code `0`.
-In the Primary Instance `SingleApplication` would emit the `instanceStarted()` signal upon detecting that a new instance had been started.

-The library uses `stdlib` to terminate the program with the `exit()` function.

 You can use the library as if you use any other `QCoreApplication` derived
 class: